codereport/tacittalk/pages/episodes.md

 - Implementer Panel #2 (BQN vs Uiua vs Kap vs APL)
 - Dyalog APL 20.0 with with Adám Brudzewsky
+- A Personal View of APL (1991) - again
+- A Mathematics of Arrays (1988) 🟦 or ✨

 **Published**